gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/CSN.md

 }})
 ```

 Annotations are used to add custom information to definitions, the prefixed `@` acts as a protection against conflicts with built-in/standard properties.
-They’re flat lists of key-value pairs, with keys being fully qualified property names and values being represented as introduced in the section [Literals and Expressions](#literals).
+They're flat lists of key-value pairs, with keys being fully qualified property names and values being represented as introduced in the section [Literals and Expressions](#literals).